Eyon42/MIDI-Note-Analizer/README.md

 # MIDI-Note-Analizer

-This is a little test program that I'm using to learn more about python, and data analysis.
+This is a little test program that I'm using to learn more about python and data analysis.

 Functions as of now: